 A Release is an object in Amplitude that represents a change in your product.
-It can represent a major update like the launch of a new feature, or a minor patch to fix a small bug.
-Amplitude creates them for you automatically, but you can also create them manually.
+It can represent a major update like the launch of a new feature, a minor patch to fix a small bug, or even the launch of an experiment.
+If you're on one of our paid plans, Amplitude creates them for you automatically, but you can also create them manually.

 - A release must follow semantic versioning format:

 major.minor.patch where .patch is optional

 - For example, [Amplitude] Version = 12345 will not automatically create a release, but [Amplitude] Version = 123.45.6 will